Ottoman Serbia: First Serbian Uprising

 Following a successful siege with 25,000 men, on 8 January 1807 the charismatic leader of the revolt, Karađorđe Petrović, proclaimed Belgrade the capital of Serbia.

-Serbian rebels also decided to establish their separate institutions: Governing Council (Praviteljstvujušči Sovjet) and other administrative bodies, as well as educational institutions such as the Grand School (Velika škola) and the Theological Seminary (Bogoslovija).
+Serbian rebels also decided to establish their separate institutions: Governing Council (Praviteljstvujušči Sovjet) and other administrative bodies, as well as educational institutions such as the Velika škola and the Theological Seminary (Bogoslovija).
 Karađorđe and other revolutionary leaders sent their children to the Grand School, which also had among its students Vuk Stefanović Karadžić (1787–1864), the famous reformer of the Serbian alphabet.
 Belgrade was repopulated by local military leaders, merchants and craftsmen, but also by an important group of enlightened Serbs from the Habsburg Empire who gave a new cultural and political framework to the egalitarian peasant society of Serbia.
 Dositej Obradović, a prominent figure of the Balkan Enlightenment, the founder of the Great Academy, became the first Minister of Education in modern Serbia in 1811.

 Following the French invasion in 1812 the Russian Empire withdrew its support for the Serb rebels.
 Unwilling to accept anything less than independence, the revolutionaries were fought into submission following the Ottoman incursion into Serbia.
 One quarter of Serbia's population (at that moment around 100,000 people) were exiled into the Habsburg Empire, including the leader of the Uprising, Karađorđe Petrović.
 Recaptured by the Ottomans in October 1813, Belgrade became a scene of brutal revenge, with hundreds of its citizens massacred, and thousands sold into slavery as far away as Asia.
-Direct Ottoman rule also meant the abolition of all Serbian institutions, including the Grand School (Velika škola) and the return of Ottoman Turks to Serbia.
+Direct Ottoman rule also meant the abolition of all Serbian institutions, including the Velika škola and the return of Ottoman Turks to Serbia.